 - School Roll No: 20174V

 We have a very effective healthy eating policy within our school.
-We encourage children to use the mid-morning break as a ‘fruit-break’ to promote further the importance of healthy eating.
+We encourage children to eat fruit to promote further the importance of healthy eating.
 Friday is ‘Treat Day’ and children are permitted to bring a small treat.

 The school uniform consists of a blue crested sweatshirt (available from Crawford’s Drapery, Main Street, Ballybay), white polo shirt and grey trousers/plain navy track bottoms or grey skirt/pinafore with grey tights.
 Children should wear black shoes.
 Runners must be worn for P.E.
 Velcro fastenings are more suitable for infant classes.
 Parents are asked to label all children’s property, including sweatshirt.